How We Scaled a Store’s Facebook Ads From $300/Month to $300,000/Month in Ad Spend

 Why You’re Losing Money As You Try To Scale

 All challenges involved in scaling Facebook and Instagram ads boil down to not hitting profit targets.
 Perhaps you hired someone in the past and got awful results.
 Maybe you increased your ad spend but your returns swung the other way.
 It’s even possible that without updating creative, the bottom and middle of your funnel got ad fatigue.
-Even if you update creative, hitting the same people over and over again with ads for a product under $100 is often fruitless.
+Even if you update creative, hitting the same people over and over hurts incrementality.

 Perhaps you’re making the biggest problem we’re seeing now: you measure success with revenue reported in ads manager.
 This ignores the full affect of ads.
-Attribution and tracking today is different than the year 2021.
+Attribution and tracking today requires finanical intelligence.

 Depending on your economic dynamics, scaling can be hard.
 What are the incentives of the person managing your Facebook ads account?
 It takes more work to sustain growth when more ad spend is under management.
 Growth is a double-edged sword for marketers.

 A freelancer or agency charging the same flat fee to manage Facebook ads may hold back your business.
 A person in-house with no performance incentive tied to the business may potter along doing the bare minimum, which could be the undoing of your business’s growth.
-Of course, this isn’t always the case.
-We have long-term clients on flat fees who continue to hit record months.
-But for years now, we’ve run a performance program to work with stores who sell great products and want to make considerable sales.
+For years now, we’ve run a performance program to work with stores who sell great products and want to make considerable sales.
 That way it is a win for clients and a win for us.

 Another reason it can be hard to scale is a fear of losing money.
 If you spend more on advertising, the risk is increased.
 Not all businesses can sustain leaking thousands of dollars a day on an activity that does not lead directly to sales.

 Everyone thinks they want to scale, but the moment this happens, cracks can appear which tear a business apart.
 Growth can kill.
-In 2020, upon taking over a new client who had an established store and campaigns, we immediately doubled their monthly sales.
+We recently took on a new Facebook client who had an established store and campaigns, but we immediately doubled their monthly sales.
 The rapid growth led them to unprecedented difficulties.
 They took a month to fulfil orders that would ordinarily take two days.
 They experienced cash flow issues.
-Their month-long delays for orders (which weren’t communicated upfront) led to terrible reviews.
+Their month-long delays for orders that weren’t communicated upfront led to terrible reviews.

 Your business needs to be in the right season to scale.
 It needs a proven product.
 It needs inventory.
 It needs cash flow.
 And it likely needs gradual growth.
 This guide explains how to scale your Facebook ads in a way that’s right for your business.